skybig233/Flye/docs/FAQ.md

 How do I select genome size if I don't know it in advance?
 ----------------------------------------------------------

-(Note: enome size parameter is not required since the version 2.8)
+(Note: genome size parameter is not required since the version 2.8)

 The genome size estimate is used for solid k-mer selection in the initial disjointig assembly stage.
 Flye is not very sensitive to